 Live Resin and Rosin Vape Hardware: Why Solventless Needs Different Cartridges

-The fastest-growing premium category in cannabis vape isn't standard distillate — it's solventless.
-Live resin, rosin, and increasingly sophisticated derivatives are commanding meaningful price premiums for entourage effects, terpene profiles, and a "closer to flower" experience.
-But brands repeatedly run into the same problem: solventless oils don't perform well in standard cartridge hardware, and live resin and rosin vape hardware needs to be engineered differently than the cartridges most cannabis brands have been buying for years.
+The fastest-growing premium category in cannabis vape is not standard distillate, it is solventless.
+Live resin, rosin, and increasingly sophisticated derivatives command meaningful price premiums for entourage effects, terpene profiles, and a closer-to-flower experience.
+But brands repeatedly run into the same problem: solventless oils do not perform well in standard cartridge hardware, and live resin and rosin vape hardware needs to be engineered differently than the cartridges most cannabis brands have been sourcing for years.

 This guide explains why live resin and rosin vape hardware needs different specs than distillate cartridges, what to look for when sourcing, and how to validate that the hardware actually delivers the premium experience the oil deserves.